‘Terrible way to go’: NC woman dies after vicious dog attack - NewsBreak

 “I heard some shots,” Johnson recalled.
 “I looked out the window, and the ambulance trucks, and fire trucks, everybody was there before I even heard the shots.”

-The other dog is under quarantine at Guilford County Animal Services.WATCH: ‘Feisty’ alligator puts up fight against cop outside Florida home
+The other dog is under quarantine at Guilford County Animal Services.Video shows great blue heron swallowing alligator whole in Florida

 Police are still investigating, and have not informed WGHP of any possible charges in connection with Thursday’s mauling.